 Traditional Wiper Blade

 The traditional wiper blade has been around for decades and is constructed of a steel frame and rubber blade.
 The frame itself is what attaches to the wiper arm of the vehicle and has pivoting suspension points that help keep the blade planted to the windshield.
-Traditional blades can be found on most new cars and are reasonably priced—at under $10 per blade—when it comes time to replace them.
-Most wiper-blade manufacturers recommend replacing these blades every six months.
+When it comes time to replace them, traditional blades are reasonably priced at under 10 dollars per blade.
+Most wiper blade manufacturers recommend replacing these blades every six months.